-The red, thickened, and rough patches of psoriasis may occur anywhere, but are commonly found on the scalp, elbows, knees, palms, and soles.
+Symptoms of psoriasis are red, thickened, and rough patches on the skin.
+The patches can happen anywhere on the skin.
+They are most common on the scalp, elbows, knees, palms, and soles.
 Other symptoms include:

 - Pitted or dented fingernails and/or toenails

-The skin may also be sore, burning, or itchy depending on the type of psoriasis.
+The skin may also be sore, burning, or itchy.
+This depends on the type of psoriasis.

 - Corticosteroid creams and ointments (most common treatment)

 - Tacrolimus and pimecrolimus (especially for inverse psoriasis)

 Psoriasis over large areas can be hard to treat with lotions or creams.
 Phototherapy may be used instead.
 It uses medicine and a special light applied to the skin.
 This treatment makes the body more sensitive to light.
 It requires many treatments.

 More severe psoriasis may need medicine that affects more of the body.
 Options may be medicines that lower the immune system to:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.